TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-operationnotallowed-generalized-vm-linux.md

 - Create an image of the generalized VM.
 You can then use that image to create another VM.
 - Create a new VM using a specialized disk.

-## Create an image of a generalized VM
+## Create an image of the generalized VM

 According to your scenario, perform the following steps to deploy a VM based on the image of the original VM.